galaxyproject/training-material/topics/metabolomics/tutorials/gc_ms_with_xcms/tutorial.md

 The output of the previous step is a `json` file.
 This format is very simple to read for our computers, but not so much for us.
 We can use {% tool [matchms output formatter](toolshed.g2.bx.psu.edu/repos/recetox/matchms_formatter/matchms_formatter/0.1.4) %} to convert the data to a tab-separated file with a scores matrix.

 The output table contains the scores and number of matched ions of the deconvoluted spectra with the spectra in the reference library.
-The raw output is filtered to only contain the top matches (3 by default) and is then further filtered to contain only pairs with a score and number of matched ions larger than provided thresholds (0.65 & 3 by default).
+The raw output is filtered to only contain the top matches (3 by default) and is then further filtered to contain only pairs with a score and number of matched ions larger than provided thresholds.

 > <hands-on-title> Format the output </hands-on-title>
 >